 MAY 15 * JUNE 19 * JULY 31 * AUG 21 * SEPT 18 * OCT 16

 Enjoy FREE introductory classes from 1-1:50pm and from 2-2:50pm.
-Classes will be taught by leading artists from each company!
+Classes will be taught by artists from South Chicago Dance Theatre, Chicago Dance Crash, and Deeply Rooted Dance Theater!
 Class sizes are limited, so pre-registration is strongly encouraged.

 Parking & Directions